getfundwave/network-utils/trusted-fingerprint/lambda/README.md

 # SSH Key Retrieval

 This function, deployed as an AWS lambda function retrieves the SSH public key from a remote server using the Paramiko library.
-The function expects two parameters in the event payload: `url` and `keyType`.
+The function expects three parameters in the event payload: `Host`, `KeyType` and `Authorization`.
 It establishes an SSH connection to the specified host using the provided URL and retrieves the public key using the specified key type.

 ## Dependencies